Owning A Skunk

 Domestic skunk owners are a supportive group and ready to help fellow owners with any questions.
 There are domestic skunk organizations in various locations across the county that have websites.
 As with anything, everyone has their own opinion as to what works best for them so take their advice with a grain of salt and merge all that knowledge into what works best for you and your skunk.
 A good sense of humor and a lot of patience is important when living with a skunk.

 The first thing you should do when considering a domestic skunk as a pet is to check into the laws of your State.
 Do you live in a State that allows you to own a pet skunk?
 Laws are determined by each State individually and vary from one State to another.
 Currently there are only about 17 States that allow domestic skunk ownership.
 Wyoming is the only State that currently allows you to have a wild skunk as a pet.
 Once it is determined you can legally keep a pet skunk in your State, should also check with the county and/or city to see if they have any rules banning skunks as pets.
 If your State allows you to have a pet skunk but requires a permit, you may have to apply for and have that permit in hand before you are able to obtain your pet skunk.
 If you need help obtaining your Florida permit please contact us by email or text and we will be glad to answer your questions about the process.
 It is never advisable to have a skunk in an illegal situation.
-Keeping a skunk illegally will put your skunk's life in jeopardy and could subject you to criminal prosecution.
-Depending on the responding authorities, when an illegally kept skunk is seized, it could be euthanized rather than the authorities seizing it and find it a legal home with a licensed skunk person, wildlife center, or zoo.
+Keeping a skunk illegally will put your skunk’s life in jeopardy and could subject you to criminal prosecution.
+Depending on the responding authorities, when an illegally kept skunk is seized, it could be euthanized rather than the authorities seizing it and finding it a legal home with a licensed skunk person, wildlife center, or zoo.
 Because the skunk is descented, it should never be released back into the wild.
 Pet skunks have never been in the wild, and besides having no protection, it would not know how and where to find food so basically you would be giving your skunk a death sentence.
 Please contact a skunk rescue, they will gladly take your skunk and rehome it to a person with the proper permits, no questions asked.

 Laws are constantly changing.
 States can change their laws from skunks being legal one year and illegal the next.
-For this reason, you should subscribe to your State's Fish and Wildlife newsletter and monitor any proposed changes and be ready to take action and speak up against any changes that would negatively affect your pet skunk ownership.
+For this reason, you should subscribe to your State’s Fish and Wildlife newsletter and monitor any proposed changes be ready to take action and speak up against any changes that would negatively affect your pet skunk ownership.
 Never assume the rules will stay the same from year to year.

 Finding a veterinarian that can properly take care of your domestic skunk should be a top priority.
 Do you have or know of a veterinarian in your area that is willing and is knowledgeable in caring for your skunk?
 In addition, their staff should be vaccinated against rabies and knowledgeable in how to handle a pet skunk to minimize the chance of them being bitten while treating the skunk.
 Having a vet that knows skunks is important, and can mean the difference between a happy, healthy skunk, and one that does not thrive as well.
 It is best to have a knowledgeable vet and one that is willing to correspond with other qualified vets on acceptable methods of treatment.
 Skunk metabolism and needs differ from other pets they are accustomed to treating.
 Trying to treat them as a dog, cat, or even a ferret, could be detrimental to your skunk’s well-being and life.
 Make an appointment to meet the vet in person, ask how long they have been treating skunks and how many skunks are seen in their practice.

 Advance thought should be given about whether your home is the proper environment for a skunk.
-All members of the household should be equally eager and excited about the new "baby".
+All members of the household should be equally eager and excited about the new “baby”.
 Special consideration should be given to the other pets in your home.
 While a skunk will get along with most other pets, will those pets be willing to get along with a skunk?
 A skunk is a predatory animal and high prey drive animals such as a Jack Russell terrier should not be forced to live together with predators.
-By the same token, a skunk would not be a good choice if you have a pet such as a rabbit, hamster, etc. that the skunk may consider to be food for them, unless you have a separate space for these pets away from your skunk.
+By the same token, a skunk would not be a good choice if you have a pet such as a rabbit, hamster, etc. that the skunk may consider food, unless you have a separate space for these pets away from your skunk.
 Be prepared to keep other types of animals totally separated from your skunk.
 Always supervise your pets when they are together and never leave them alone with each other.
 There have been instances where the most loving and trusted dogs attacked a skunk while the owner was away.
 We know of some skunks and ferrets that get along, but it is not recommended to let them free roam together unsupervised.
 Ferrets and skunks are natural enemies in the wild.
-Don't subject your new "baby" or other pets to injury or death because you didn't consider the entire makeup of your household.
+Don’t subject your new “baby” or other pets to injury or death because you didn’t consider the entire makeup of your household.
 Having a skunk in your household will require changes to your lifestyle and everyone should be willing and ready to make the changes required to raise a happy, healthy skunk.

 Do you have children in the home?
 Skunks need to be carefully supervised around children.
 Small children especially do not always understand how to properly handle animals.
 The animal or the child could easily get hurt.
-Baby skunks have to be taught not to bite or your child could easily wind up with a bite.
+Baby skunks have to be taught not to bite or your child could end up being bitten.
 It is also possible that the child could react out of fear or pain and hurt the skunk if they get bitten.
 It is probably a better idea to wait on getting a skunk until children are of an older age, i.e.10 years or older (depending on their maturity), and better understand the handling and care of a skunk.
-They should also know enough to keep doors leading to the outside closed so the skunk doesn't escape and also to watch when going in and out of doors to make sure the skunk isn't following them and trying to get out.
+They should also know enough to keep doors leading to the outside closed so the skunk doesn’t escape and also to watch when going in and out of doors to make sure the skunk isn’t following them and trying to get out.

 Skunks require a lot of time and patience.
 Baby skunks require more.
 Time and attention are needed to mold them into bonded, friendly, loving pets.
 Babies need constant supervision, holding, cuddling and handling.
 A skunk left constantly alone and confined in a crate, not receiving proper attention on a daily basis, can become aggressive and difficult to handle or want to sleep all day.
 A healthy skunk gets lots of exercise.
 They are curious animals that like to be out exploring and to have the warm feeling of being part of a family.
 You should allow them to roam in as much of your house as possible.
 An inactive skunk can become overweight.
 Obesity is the number one killer of skunks.
 An obese skunk becomes susceptible to a variety of health problems, including heart disease.
 Household routines may need to be adjusted to ensure your skunk gets the proper amount of exercise.
 The amount of quality time you spend with your skunk will reflect greatly on your skunk’s personality.